Check back frequently on this page as we add new questions from time to time.

 - Are there any application fees?

-- Is it possible for a liaison company to solicit goods and services?
+- Is it possible for a liaison office to solicit goods and services?

-No. However, if the liaison company is established for the purpose of representation, it can refer all potential business contacts to the foreign company abroad.
+No. However, if the liaison office is established for the purpose of representation, it can refer all potential business contacts to the foreign company abroad.